CheeseYoon16/DialogueUnity/README.md

 # How to play?
 There's two ways to play this game
-- Download file "Lost Kitty.zip" unzip the file in your local computer
+- Download file "Lost Kitty.zip" and then unzip the file in your local computer
 - Clone the project to your local PC and open Build/Lost Kitty.exe